-Please practice good prevention: wash hands frequently, minimize physical contact with others while maintaining social cohesiveness, and stop all non-essential travel.
+Please practice good prevention: wash hands frequently, minimize physical contact with others while maintaining social cohesiveness, and be safe during travel.
 Please reach out to loved ones and neighbors via phone and email from safe distances and use kind gestures to support one another.
 Be kind to yourselves too.
-Embrace a slower pace if possible, trust the process, get good nutrition and rest, and get outside each day for exercise or fresh air if safe for you.
+Embrace a slower pace if possible, trust the process, get good nutrition and rest, and get outside for exercise or fresh air if safe for you.

 Other suggestions: check that you and loved ones have 2-3 months of essential medications related to any underlying pulmonary condition (COPD, asthma, cancer or fibrosis in the lung, cystic fibrosis) or cardiovascular condition (congestive heart failure, coronary artery disease), as well as diabetes.